🔷Remove Pallet Point Cloud

 Parameter Description |

-Defines the extension amount of the output ROI (3D bounding box) relative to the center and range of the detected pallet area.
-Negative extension values usually mean extending in the negative direction of the coordinate axis; positive extension values usually mean extending in the positive direction of the coordinate axis. |
+Define the extension amount of the output ROI (three-dimensional bounding box) relative to the center and range of the detected pallet area.
+Negative extension values are usually negative numbers, indicating extension toward the negative direction of coordinate axes; positive extension values are usually positive numbers, indicating extension toward the positive direction of coordinate axes. |

 These parameters are used to adjust the size of the output ROI.
-The default values will extend or shrink by the specified distance in the positive and negative directions of each axis, based on the calculated pallet center and the XY range of the entire point cloud. |
+Default values will extend or contract specified distances in positive and negative directions of each axis based on the calculated pallet center and overall point cloud XY range. |

 Parameter Range |

-Enable node
+Enable Node

 Parameter Description |

-Controls whether this operator performs pallet removal and ROI calculation. |
+Controls whether this operator performs pallet removal and ROI calculation operations. |

 |